 If the dashcam is working, it could be you’re below 20% SOC.
 A warning message should appear:

-All cars older than October 2016 do not have sentry mode or the dashcam.
+All cars older than October 2016 do not have sentry mode or a dashcam.

 9. I want to retrieve the lost video